nsrau/azure-docs.it-it/articles/app-service-logic/app-service-logic-connector-db2.md

 <properties
-   pageTitle="Uso di DB2 Connector nel servizio app di Microsoft Azure | Microsoft Azure" description="Informazioni su come usare DB2 Connector con trigger e azioni delle app per la logica" services="logic-apps" documentationCenter=".net,nodejs,java" authors="gplarsen"
+   pageTitle="Using the DB2 connector in Microsoft Azure App Service | Microsoft Azure" description="How to use the DB2 connector with Logic app triggers and actions" services="logic-apps" documentationCenter=".net,nodejs,java" authors="gplarsen"